 Ramsey, P.G.
 2015.
 Teaching and Learning in a Diverse World: Multicultural Education for Young Children.
 4th ed.
 New York: Teachers College Press.

 Tatum, B.D.
 2003.
 “Why Are All the Black Kids Sitting Together in the Cafeteria?: And Other Conversations About Race.
 Rev. ed.
 New York: Basic Books.

 Vittrup, B. 2016.
 “Early Childhood Teachers’ Approaches to Multicultural Education and Perceived Barriers to Disseminating Anti-Bias Messages.”
 Multicultural Education 23 (3-4): 37–41.

 Winkler, E.N.
 2009.
 “Children Are Not Colorblind: How Young Children Learn Race.”
 PACE: Practical Approaches for Continuing Education 3 (3): 1–8.

 Wright, B.L., S.L.
 Counsell, & S.L.
 Tate.
 2015. “‘We’re Many Members, but One Body’: Fostering a Healthy Self-Identity and Agency in African American Boys.”
 Young Children 70 (3): 24–31.

 Photographs: © Getty Images; © Vera Wiest

-Kirsten Cole, PhD, is a teacher, researcher, and parent from Brooklyn, New York, and an assistant professor of early childhood education at the Borough of Manhattan Community College, CUNY.
-Additionally, she chairs the Equity, Diversity, and Inclusion Committees for both of her children’s public schools. email@example.com
+Kirsten Cole, PhD, is a teacher, researcher, and parent based in Brooklyn, New York.
+She has the pleasure to teach and learn with her students as associate professor of early childhood education at Borough of Manhattan Community College (BMCC), part of the City University of New York.

 Diandra Verwayne, MS, is a 16-year veteran of New York City public schools.
 She teaches in Brooklyn and recently served on her school’s Diversity Committee as a teacher representative. [email protected]